Indiana Historical Society

 Boone County Indiana

-Note from Janet Price; I am posting this obituary for others.
-I am not related to the subjects.
+Note from Janet Price; I usually post obituaries but saw this story on the front page and thought I would post it for others.
+The surname is typed as written.
+I am not related to the subject.

 Notify Administrator about this message?

 |Home | Help | About Us | Site Index | Jobs | PRIVACY | Affiliate|

 |© 2007 The Generations Network|